aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/070_containers/010_ecs/10-experiment/_index.en.md

 ## Validation procedure

 Before running the experiment we should consider how we will define success.
 Let's check the webpage we are hosting.
-To find the URL of the webpage navigate to the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home?#/stacks?filteringStatus=active&filteringText=FisStackEcs&viewNested=true&hideStacks=false), elect the `FisStackEcs` stack, Select "Outputs", and copy the value of "FisEcsUrl".
+To find the URL of the webpage navigate to the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home?#/stacks?filteringStatus=active&filteringText=FisStackEcs&viewNested=true&hideStacks=false), select the `FisStackEcs` stack, Select "Outputs", and copy the value of "FisEcsUrl".

 Open the URL in a new tab to validate that our website is in fact up and running: